ramyalnp/ramyalnp.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: RENTS THESE DAYS
-description: another without an image
+description: Scouring the California housing dataset to predict the cost of a roof over my head
-img:
+img: assets/img/img5.png
 importance: 3
-category: fun
+category: FUN
 ---

 Every project has a beautiful feature showcase page.